 Steph and Jen came up with the company name Rogue Original together, both having felt the need to go rogue in life at times.
 They agree that those rogue experiences, though not necessarily neat and clean, brought recognizable value to their lives in the long-run.
 Kind of like skateboarding; sometimes it's hard, you sweat and bleed and get bruised and even given stern talking-to's by rigid strangers.
 Progress however, feels illuminating, riveting, and expansive; making it 100% worth it.

-In late 2019, Steph participated in her first art sale, selling five works of art; a giant leap from selling none: two skateboards, two works on canvas, and one commissioned custom art skate deck.
+In late 2019, Steph participated in her first art sale, selling five works of art; a giant leap from selling none: two skateboards, two works on canvas, and one private sale custom art skate deck.